CiscoSecurity/sxo-05-security-workflows/docs/activities/foreach-loop.md

 ## Column Variables
 Within the `For Each Loop`, you'll probably want to use the values in your table's columns.
 You can do this by using the variable browser to:
-1. Select the loop
+1. Select the loop.
-1. Select its `Source Array`
+1. Select its `Source Array`.
-1. Select `Items`
+1. Select `Items`.
-1. Select the column you want
+1. Select the column you want.

 Here's a sample of the source array's `name` column being used as a variable: